 Robb was standing in the large courtyard outside.
 He had always been an early riser and this morning had been no different.
 His father had left before dawn to set out towards the town for a meeting with the villagers.
 He never broke commitments even if it meant passing on certain responsibilities to Robb.
 He was the heir to Winterfell after all.
 Robb didn't mind it, in fact he enjoyed watching the Skagosi men saddling their horses expertly.

 Despite their hard demeanors, he felt the Skagosi were stronger men than any Northerner he'd ever met.
 They seemed fearless, something he had always wished to be.
-He had thought all Skagosi were ruffians.
+He had previously believed that all Skagosi were ruffians.
 But they held themselves to a quiet refinement, even with their darker expressions and indifference to the nobility of such a high house like the Starks.

 They each carried rather large swords on their belts and he wondered what types of fighters they were.
 From what little he gleaned from conversing with Rowan Magnar and his friend Aedan, they were a serious bunch.
 They seem to still hold contempt with the Starks as a whole due to their father's banishment to The Wall.

-The son of Drystan was standing nearest to him, his horse only ten paces in front.
+The son of Drystan was standing nearest to him, his horse only ten paces away.
 It was then that Robb noticed quite a change in demeanor, in the entirety of the group as they approached Rowan.
-Of course, once they stepped closer Robb realized it wasn't Rowan they were approaching, it was Fallon.
-Her cloak was slipped over her shoulders but it didn't hide her nightgown that peaked out from beneath the thin fur-lined garment.
-She was holding Rowan's hands in her own as she looked up at him with pleading eyes.
+Of course, once they stepped closer, Robb realized it wasn't Rowan that had caused the change in demeanor at all.
+It was Fallon.
+Her cloak was slipped over her shoulders, a wild fur that was slightly matted and brown.
+She reached out, taking Rowan's hands in her own as she looked up at him with pleading eyes.

 It was an intimate gesture, one Robb had only seen between a man and a wife, or perhaps two lovers.
 The man lingered several moments before handing her back to Rowan who engulfed her in a hug that lifted her from the ground.
 Her arms were wrapped around his neck until she was placed firmly upon the ground and he kissed her mouth in a brotherly manner before mounting his steed.
 She placed her hand delicately on the horses snout, stroking the black hair before placing her hand at her side.